apisnetworks/apiscp-docs/docs/admin/Hydration.md

 #### Key/license data

 - ❌ storage/certificates/* - remove all traces within the Let's Encrypt storage directory
-- ❌ config/license.pem - apnscp license unique to the server.
+- ❌ config/license.pem - ApisCP license unique to the server.
 A trial license will be acquired on deployment
 - ❌ /root/.composer - Composer certificate

 #### temporary files